-- Fast funding: You can close on your loan in as little as 30 days.
+- You can close on your home equity line of credit or loan in as little as 20 days.

-- Restrictive membership requirements: You can’t apply for a home equity loan or HELOC unless you’re a member of Amplify, and loan options are only available to Texas residents.
+- You can’t apply for a home equity loan or HELOC unless you’re a member of Amplify, and loan options are only available to Texas residents.

 Types of fees charged

 Amplify Credit Union charges $325 in closing costs on its home equity products.
 This includes the cost of an appraisal.
-With that said, Amplify does not charge annual fees or prepayment penalties, which means you have the freedom to pay off your loan before your repayment term is over.
+That said, the credit union doesn’t charge annual fees or prepayment penalties, which means you have the freedom to pay off your loan before your repayment term is over without incurring additional costs.

-Amplify Credit Union offers mortgage loans, refinance loans, home equity loans and HELOCs.
-If you’re looking to borrow from your home equity, you can borrow up to 80 percent of your home’s value, with a minimum loan of $25,000.
+Amplify Credit Union offers both home equity loans and HELOCs.
+You can borrow up to 80 percent of your home’s value, with a minimum loan amount of $25,000.

-On a home equity loan, repayment terms are five, 10, 15 and 20 years.
-With the HELOC, you’ll get a 10-year draw period, during which you can choose to make interest-only payments, followed by a 10-year repayment period.
+For the home equity loan, the repayment term options are five, 10, 15 and 20 years.
+With the HELOC, you’ll get a 10-year draw period, during which you can choose to make interest-only payments, followed by a 10-year repayment term.

 There’s a minimum initial draw on the HELOC of $10,000, after which each draw must be $4,000 or more.

-With both products, it’s possible to close within 30 days, which can be quicker than some lenders but not as fast as many online lenders.
-With the home equity loan, your funds may be available for use in as little as four business days after that.
+With both products, it’s possible to close within 20 days, which can be quicker than some lenders but not as fast as many online lenders.
+With the home equity loan, your funds might be available for use as little as four business days after that.

 How to qualify for a home equity loan with Amplify Credit Union